7 Thanksgiving Day Traditions to Share with Your Kids

 I will print my tree ring template from my previous post (go read it here).
 I will add some thankful prompts for each one of my guests to think about and write down what they are thankful for!

 I make one of these for myself when shopping, but on Thanksgiving Day we need the list so nothing is forgotten as we are cooking!
 No fun if you miss someone’s favorite dish or forget to take the cranberry sauce out of the oven.
 A fun way to keep the kids entertained is to talk to them about the list and have them illustrate and write one themselves.
 They will even like to check things off as they are completed just as much as the cook!
 I will update you with photos of what my kiddos create this year.

 5. Helping Cook

 This can be a scary idea for many people, but this is one of the joys of the day.
 Especially for people who really love to cook and entertain like my hubby.
-How else can you share and impart this onto your children unless you involve them!
-Some ideas for involving the kids easily are: 1.
-Picking only one dish to be theirs to help with like, “Harry, you are sous chef of mashed potatoes!”, or; 2.
+How else can you share and impart this to your children unless you involve them!
+Some ideas for involving the kids easily are 1.
+Picking only one dish to be theirs to help with like, “Harry, you are a sous chef of mashed potatoes!”, or; 2.
 Picking only one job they will help with, like stirring, mashing, or adding in measured out ingredients.
 Here is an awesome recipe for cooking pumpkin pie!

 Writing or drawing to express our gratitude for our guests is like a step-up from the thankful tree.
 Taking the time to share those grateful thoughts is amazingly powerful for both parties.
 Who doesn’t like hearing nice things about themselves?
 I love the warm and fuzzy feeling that comes from thanking another.
 Speaking of which, THANK YOU for reading this and following my journey on here.
 I hope to bring you much more in the future and I hope you enjoyed reading?7 Thanksgiving Day Traditions to Share with Kids.